PointCloudLibrary/pcl/doc/tutorials/content/interactive_icp.rst

 .. literalinclude:: sources/interactive_icp/interactive_icp.cpp
    :language: cpp
-   :lines: 14-23
+   :lines: 14-24

 This functions takes the reference of a 4x4 matrix and prints the rigid transformation in an human readable way.

 .. literalinclude:: sources/interactive_icp/interactive_icp.cpp
    :language: cpp
-   :lines: 24-31
+   :lines: 25-32

 This function is the callback for the viewer.
 This function will be called whenever a key is pressed when the viewer window is on top.
 If "space" is hit; set the bool to true.

 .. literalinclude:: sources/interactive_icp/interactive_icp.cpp
    :language: cpp
-   :lines: 37-40
+   :lines: 38-41

 The 3 point clouds we will use to store the data.

 .. literalinclude:: sources/interactive_icp/interactive_icp.cpp
    :language: cpp
-   :lines: 42-70
+   :lines: 42-71

-We check the arguments of the program, try to load the PLY file and set the number of initial ICP iterations.
+We check the arguments of the program, set the number of initial ICP iterations and try to load the PLY file.

 .. literalinclude:: sources/interactive_icp/interactive_icp.cpp
    :language: cpp